 2. South Kaibab Trail/Bright Angel Trail

-Imagine a trail that descends into a massive hole that you have to climb back out of – that’s the South Kaibab and Bright Angel Trails.
-Located in the heart of the Grand Canyon, this hike offers an up close and person experience with the canyon few tourists can say they’ve experienced.
+Imagine a trail that descends into a massive hole that you have to climb back out of—that’s South Kaibab and Bright Angel Trails.
+They don’t call it “the death zone” for nothing.
+Located in the heart of the Grand Canyon, this hike offers an up-close experience with the canyon few tourists can say they’ve experienced.
 That said, the trail is dangerously difficult.
 The most obvious difficulty is threefold: the lack of water combined with the length of the trail and boiling temperatures.
 More than 250 hikers have to be rescued each year due to dehydration and exhaustion!

 - Location: Grand Canyon, Arizona